 Buying a home is a special occasion, especially if it's your first one so make sure you enjoy the process.
 Yes it can be stressful and a little daunting but it's also a right of passage for some people.
 You become a homeowner and you can finally make the place you live your own.

 Use the tips above to help guide you through the process but ultimately the decision is yours.
 Try and keep a sprinkling of rationality and pragmatism in mind with each house you look at.
 Try to find its flaws, but also try to see its potential.
 Imagine the things you could do to make it better, but love it for what it is as well.

 Educating yourself as much as possible is a good idea.
 Downloading free resources such as our "Ultimate Guide to First Home Buyers" is a great took which talks about the process of buying your first home.
-Click on the following button to download today.
+Click here to download today.

 It's never too early to speak to a mortgage advisor, but booking a free chat with one at about the same time as you start to flick through the Property Press or look on TradeMe is the best time.

 A mortgage broker will help you understand a price range, and will put you in contact with other partners in the buying process.
 And when you find your dream home, in the perfect price bracket you can negotiate knowing what you can afford.